-This helps you become informed, appreciated, and educated and bring out your skillset using a worthwhile, tried and tested format.
+This helps you become informed, appreciated, and educated and brings out your skillset using a worthwhile, tried-and-tested format.
 After all, you need to know the rules to break them.

 The history of a discipline is significant.
 It can help you understand its progression, what insights have proved timeless, and how you might learn them yourself.

-There is value here.
-What writer worth his or her salt hasn’t read a couple of the classics, or what musician, hoping to attend a prestigious college such as Kent State, hasn’t listened to the classical refinement of the old composers?
+There is significance in this.
+What writer of distinction hasn’t read a few classics, and what musician, aspiring to attend a prestigious college like Kent State, hasn’t listened to the classical refinement of the old composers?

 Networking

-When you learn the rules, you can be put on the same page as others.
-Think of how a band need to play within an established musical metre, or how writers apply similar standards of grammar.
+By understanding the rules, you can align yourself with others.
+Think of how a band needs to play within an established musical metre or how writers apply similar standards of grammar.
 An art or a craft is not always a completely solitary affair.

 Sure, we might see works by Jackson Pollock or other artists as totally isolated, but when getting discovered, when marketing his art, or when explaining some of the meanings?